hirero-kazuwa/Changelogs/sweet.md

 ```
 - April SPL
-- Dirty flashing from Android 13 now works without breaking Wi-Fi (Only 20 -> 21 was tested with the migration script)
 - Dropped libinit
 - Dropped Automated DC Dimming
 - Avoid delay for vblank disable from DRM